choupit0/MassVulScan4HTB/README.md

 This script is a variant of the initial script MassVulScan.sh (https://github.com/choupit0/MassVulScan).

+Objective is to quickly and efficiently identify all the ports/services (TCP/UDP) available for a box.
+And it catch known vulnerabilities (CVE) for each of them.

 **Launch the script against an old or new machines that under testing and are scheduled to release very soon (few minutes/hours before the Go live).**

 ![Example Menu](screenshots/MassVulScan4HTB_Menu.png)